ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/revisions.markdown

 ![Figure 4: Revisions, Deleted - other revisions](images\revisions4.png)

-As you can see, the revisions feature attempts to make things as simple as possible, and once it is enabled, you'll automatically get the appropriate audit trail.
+The revisions feature attempts to make things as simple as possible.
+Once it is enabled, you'll automatically get the appropriate audit trail.